 The industry experts cast complex HR tech solutions into three categories – core HR, strategic HR, and workforce management:

 - Core HR is a system of record that deals with three major functions – benefits administration, personnel tracking, and payroll management.
 Once an organization has grown enough to make manual processes burdensome and inefficient, payroll and employee management automating is a regular practice.
 Companies that create HRIS software provide solutions for large businesses (Oracle, SAP, Workday, Ultimate Software, Infor, Ceridian, ADP) as well as SME (ADP, Paychex, Ceridian, Sage, Gusto, Namely, BambooHR, Zenefits).

 - Strategic HR is crucial for attracting and retaining best talent and managing workforce in general.
 The software of this sort provides a unique blend of applicant tracking and recruiting, performance review, and learning management functionality.
 Talent management brought to the next quality level by these tools, yields higher employee satisfaction and better retention rates.

 - Workforce management systems (WMS) comprise a range of tools to efficiently schedule and monitor the workforce.
 It specifically suits organizations working shifts to monitor time and attendance, track compliance with labor laws and generally include payroll functionality, or effectively integrate with other payroll software programs.

 The key problem with complex HR software development is that it’s highly customized, difficult to use, and expensive to maintain.
 True, it adds value to process automation.
-Still, it can’t help secure the best talent, which is a competitive advantage in a knowledge economy of today.
+Still, it can’t help secure the best talent, which is a competitive advantage in the knowledge economy of today.

 Together with creating generalist HRIS software solutions, a lot of companies take a specific HR function to the next level.
 Here’s how the soft market breaks down as regards HR function automation.

 It’s hard to attract great talent without worthwhile benefits packages and a great platform to dole them out in customizable plans.
 The software caters to three functions: